 This tuning strategy significantly simplified the tuning system design and consequently reduces the production cost.
 The cavity inner conductor has also been elongated by 2.5mm to fulfil the sensitivity of the new tuning plate.
 Two such simplified plates have been produced by CERN MME group, subsequently sputtered with niobium and tested with cavity at cold.
 Both the sensitivity and the coarse tuning range have reached the design target and reported in the SRF2013 paper [2].
-The mechanism of the cavity pre-tuning has been studied and a report is in preparation.
+The problem of frequency shift after trimming before cold test has been solved.
+It can be attributed to the cavity surface treatment, where the frequency shift has a linear dependence on the duration of cavity staying in the chemical solution bath.
+Taken this frequency shift into account, the frequency tuning strategy is now complete and has been successfully applied on series cavities.
+The tuning error is a few kHz which can be well recovered by the coarse range of 40 kHz for the current tuning systemt The whole tuning strategy is documented in a technical report (D08).

 Multipacting study: The study of multipacting in high-beta cavity has been conducted by simulation using CST Particle Studio.
 The multipacting barrier has been predicted and reported on an internal meeting.
 The predictions are consistent with the cavity RF test.
 The multipacting study using another simulation code ACE3P is underway.
-A report on the multipacting study using CST and ACE3P will be written in year 2014.
+A report (D09) on the multipacting study using CST and ACE3P was produced.

 Low-beta cavity design study: The main parameter of the low-beta cavity has been worked out together with colleagues doing beam dynamics.
 The simulations results have been benchmarked with different computer codes.
-A meeting with sputtering team (ESR1) and RF test team (including ESR2) is planned in the near future in order to launch the production of a prototype low-beta cavity to study sputtering.
 The multipacting study of low-beta cavity is also planned using both CST Particle Studio and ACE3P.
+The RF design of the low-beta cavity is complete.
+Based on this design, the mechanical design has been launched.

 Others: The frequency sensitivity due to cavity geometry changes has been studied with simulations for high-beta cavities.
 This is important to evaluate the frequency errors from cavity deformation at different locations.
 A report is in preparation.
 The impact of defects on the sputtered niobium surface on the cavity quality factor has been studied with simulations.
 This serves as a guide to understand the cavity behaviour during the RF cold test and give some hints to set the requirements for niobium thin film sputtering.
-A report is in preparation.
+Two technical reports have been completed and published as CERN notes.
+One is on frequency sensitivity due to cavity geometry changes.
+The other one is about the impact of defects on cavity quality factor.